Dear Friend of St. Jude,

 From humble beginnings five years ago, our Community Development ministry enjoys growing support from monthly, one-time and tribute donors in all gift amounts.
 We’re excited that this September, we received our first ever Leadership Gift, a $50,000 donation in support of our efforts in affordable housing & shelters and our first ever Major Gift of $5,000 in support of our network of food pantries!

-Our current Community Development focus is the work of Fr.
-Carl Quebedeaux, a Claretian who is working to address the humanitarian crisis at the southern border in Texas.
+In response to the urgent forced-migration humanitarian crisis, a leading Community Development focus is the work of Fr.
+Carl Quebedeaux, a Claretian who is working tirelessly at the southern border in Texas.
 Fr.
 Carl’s work at Albergue San Oscar Romero de las Americas shelter (ASOR) has earned accolades of church leadership and has inspired interviews by Reuters, NBC and other media.
-In advance of hearing from Fr.
-Carl in his upcoming Zoom forum, you’re invited to view his recent interview with the St. Jude League team.
+I invite you to hear directly from Fr.
+Carl by viewing his interview with the St. Jude League team, below.

 “It is important to stress that the refugees in the shelter’s care are not pursuing the American dream as we know it,” says Fr.
 Carl Quebedeaux.
 “ASOR residents have been forced against their will from their homes and loved ones by conflict, violence, kidnappings, abuse, persecution and situations of poverty beyond our comprehension.“